bijilsubhash/potential-talents/README.md

 # Potential Talents

-I used NLP and location API to build a search algorithm on a pre-screened talent dataset, a toolkit used for finding ideal talents.
+I used NLP toosl and location API to build a search algorithm on a pre-screened talent dataset, a toolkit used for ranking potential talents.

 ## File Descriptions
 - **potential-talents-bert.ipynb**: notebook with data exploration, feature engineering and model building using BERT